Dynamedia/oc-posts-plugin/oc-documentation.md

 ## Introduction

 This plugin provides functionality to write posts (blog posts, news articles etc).
 To facilitate this, you will need several CMS pages containing relevant plugin components.

 To properly implement this plugin into your website, you will likely want to be able to display the content of your posts and have a way to list posts according to various criteria, perhaps by date posted or by the associated category, tag or author.

-A demonstration theme has been made available at  https://github.com/Dynamedia/oc-posts-demo-theme which is a useful resource for developers looking to get a quick start.
+A demonstration theme is available at https://github.com/Dynamedia/oc-posts-demo-theme which is a useful resource for developers looking to get a quick start.
+Additionally, a live demo site can be accessed at https://oc-posts.dynamedia.uk

 ## On Installation